 Getting Started – Data Logging

-You can log any Tag or DirectOPC item value from Open Automation Software to CSV files and the database engines SQL Server, Oracle, Access, PostgreSQL, Cassandra, MongoDB, MariaDB, SQLite, InfluxDB, and MySQL.
+You can log any Tag or DirectOPC item value from Open Automation Software to CSV files and the database engines SQL Server, Oracle, Access, PostgreSQL, Cassandra, MongoDB, MariaDB, SQLite, InfluxDB, Amazon Aurora, Amazon RDS, Google Firebase, and MySQL.

 Select Configure – Data Logging.